dcmi/dctap/TAPprimer.md

 * **picklist** When the constraint is a list of alternate string values (like "red, blue, green") from which to choose the property value, the `valueConstraintType` is `picklist`.
 *  **IRIstem** When the value is to be chosen from a list of terms that share a namespace (like  http://vocab.getty.edu/page/aat/), the `valueConstraintType` is `IRIstem` and the `valueConstraint` gives the base IRI for the list
 * **pattern** `valueConstraints` can be expressed as programmable patterns, such as regular expressions, using the `valueConstraintType`  `pattern`.
 The most general case is that the pattern will be a regular expression as defined by the [XML standard](https://www.w3.org/TR/xmlschema-2/#regexs).
 Use of other regular expression forms may need to be conveyed to processing programs in documentation or accompanying program configuration files.
-* **languageTag** One or more language tags that can be applied to strings used with the property are given `valueConstraintType` `languageTag`.
-Languages are most commonly designated using the [ISO 639 standard codes](https://www.loc.gov/standards/iso639-2/langhome.html).
+* **languageTag** One or more language tags that can be applied to [RDF language-tagged strings](https://www.w3.org/TR/rdf12-concepts/#dfn-language-tagged-string).
+Languages are most commonly designated using the [ISO 639 standard codes](https://www.loc.gov/standards/iso639-2/langhome.html) for two-character tags.
 * **minLength** A number to define the minimum length of a string value
 * **maxLength** A number to define the maximum length of a string value
 * **minInclusive** A number to define lower bound of a numeric value.
 "Inclusive" means that the number listed will be included in the bound.